Access via SDK/API

 }

-For more information, refer to the Node.js SDK documentation.
+For more information, please refer to the Node.js SDK documentation.

 HTTP API Access

-To access the cloud hosting service via the Cloud Hosting HTTP API, you need to first obtain an access token (Token) and then use that token to make API calls.
+To access the cloud hosting service via the Cloud Hosting HTTP API, you need to first obtain an access token (Token), then use this token for API calls.

 curl -L 'https://your-envId.api.tcloudbasegateway.com/v1/cloudrun/:name' \